 We’ve all had to frame something in our lives, whether it was a diploma, photograph, or piece of art.
-And it sounds simple enough—you just buy a frame, throw in the art and that’s it, right?
+And it sounds simple enough, you just buy a frame, throw in the document and that’s it, right?
 Hardly.
-No, to find the perfect frame you must first consider the size of the item you would like framed, the shape or orientation, double mat, single mat, textured mat, should it match the wall or furniture color scheme, where on the wall should it be hung, should my framed images be arranged in a certain way…whew, how did such a simple task become so complicated?
+No, in order to choose the perfect frame for your home or office you must first consider the size of the item you would like framed, the shape or orientation, double mat, single mat, textured mat, should it match the wall or furniture color scheme, where on the wall should it be hung, should my framed images be arranged in a certain way…whew, how did such a simple task become so complicated?

-Many people take great pride in the presentation of their homes, so adding the finishing touches of hanging art, photos or important documents can sometimes become a slightly more tedious project than anticipated.
-Okay, okay, this all may sound very strange to some, but for those of you who, like me, have struggled with the ongoing dilemma of finding the perfect frame…here are just a few suggestions to assist you:
+Many people take great pride in the presentation of their homes, so adding the finishing touches of hanging art, photos, or important documents can sometimes become a slightly more tedious project than anticipated.
+Okay, this all may sound very strange to some, but for those of you who have struggled with the ongoing dilemma of finding the perfect frame, here are just a few suggestions to assist you.

 However, when choosing your mat color, always try to contrast the wall.
 If the wall has a busy wallpaper design or is a darker color, try to choose a simple light-colored mat.
 If the wall is a solid light color, choose a darker mat with some possible texture to it.